Building Docker Images with heroku.yml

 section inheroku.yml

-yet, so the command must instead be specified via the Dockerfile. - Private repositories/registries are not supported in the
+.
+You must specify the command via the Dockerfile. - Private repositories/registries aren’t supported in the

 FROM